| Extra Information: | Born at Bowdon in 1880, the son of James &

 victims from their families.

-Six houses were demolished in this incident - Nos.
+View", were destroyed in this incident - Nos.
+87,

-Christmas Day.
-The land where Nos.
-83 to 91
+land where Nos.
+83 to 91 Oakfield Road and the